-For Immediate Release December 2, 2022 Contact: Kim Y. Hylander Senior Communications Analyst Office: 703-792-6162 Email: khylander@pwcgov.org
+For Immediate Release December 1, 2023

+Contact: Kim Y. Hylander Senior Communications Analyst

+Office: 703-792-6162

+Email: khylander@pwcgov.org

-Decorating this Holiday Season?
-Be Fire Smart
+Be Fire Smart this Holiday Season - Decorate with Safety in Mind

-The Christmas holiday is almost here and while Christmas trees and decorations add to the holiday spirit, they pose a risk of fire and injury to many, especially children.
-Many families begin their quest in search of the perfect Christmas tree immediately after the Thanksgiving Holiday.
+The Christmas Holiday Season is upon us.
+While Christmas trees and decorations add to the holiday spirit, they pose a fire and injury risk to many, especially children.
+During this time of the year, many families begin their quest in search of the perfect Christmas tree immediately following the Thanksgiving Holiday.
 According to the National Fire Protection Association (NFPA), Christmas trees are a major source of fuel in a fire.
-The longer a Christmas tree remains in the home it becomes drier and increasingly flammable becoming more of a fire hazard.
-Nearly one-third (30%) of U.S. home fires that involve Christmas trees occur in January.
-Of reported home Christmas tree fires, one of every 52 Christmas tree fires result in a death compared to one death per 135 total reported home fires.
+The longer a Christmas tree remains in the home it becomes drier and increasingly flammable, becoming a fire hazard.
+Nearly one-third (33%) of U.S. home fires involving Christmas trees occur in January.